 On a continent that has as many castles as America has drive-thru coffee stands, one crumbling old fortress can almost start to look the same as the next.
-With that in mind, it would be almost forgivable to assume that Slovakia’s Spišský hrad – or Spis Castle, as it’s know in English – were just like any other European castle.
+With that in mind, it would be almost forgivable to assume that Slovakia’s Spišský hrad – or Spis Castle, as it’s know in English – were just like any other European bastion.
 Almost.
-But to assume that would mean quite possibly missing out on one of the most surprising bastions in Europe.
+But to assume that would mean missing out on one of the largest and most stunning castles in Europe.

 Spis Castle castle is so old that when construction first began in the 1200s, the land still belonged to the Kingdom of Hungary.
 Over the centuries, it passed from one royal family to the next, Romanesque and Gothic architecture melding in the stark white, partially reconstructed walls that sprawl over the hillsides.

 Destroyed by fire around 1780, Spis Castle was left to nature’s merciless torment until fairly recently.
 Now a protected UNESCO site, friendly locals welcome visitors to their stunning cultural treasure ringing a hilltop above the village of Spišské Podhradie.
 Yet despite everything the castle offers, it remains under the radar of most travelers when it should top even the most castle-weary adventurer’s bucket list.